lbussy/brew-bubbles/firmware/README.md

 esptool write_flash -fm dio -fs 4MB-c1 0x00000 firmware.bin 0x300000 spiffs.bin
 ```

 Please note that this takes advantage of *esptool*'s capability to auto-detect the controller attached via USB.
-If you have other devices directly attached to your system this may fail and oyu will need to specify the port manually, for example: `-p /dev/ttyUSB0` (or `-p COM3` on Windows.)
+If you have other devices directly attached to your system this may fail and you will need to specify the port manually, for example: `-p /dev/ttyUSB0` (or `-p COM3` on Windows.)

 If you desire to completely erase your controller, you may also use `esptool`'s erase flash option: